Our Commitment to Anti-Racism

 To this end, at Great Lakes we are doing the following:

-Continuous anti-racism study by our board and faculty
+Continuous diversity, equity and inclusion (DEI) study by our board and faculty;

 Reviewing all courses and overall curriculum to ensure that anti-racism and anti-bias study and learning is happening throughout our program;

 Diversifying board, faculty and staff in terms of ethnicity, race, gender identity, and sexual orientation

 Creating a diversity scholarship fund to attract students from historically marginalized racial or ethnic groups who otherwise would have difficulty accessing Waldorf teaching training programs.

 "In 2022 members of the GLWI Board and Faculty participated in a 10-month SEED Training program.
 With two SEED facilitators, we worked to recognize and understand our beliefs, biases, and experiences, and then share them with the group.
 Our goal is to use these experiences to inform the work of the board and faculty and continue to grow GLWI, offering students an inclusive, safe, and relevant educational experience." -Nancy Notley, Board President

 Great Lakes Waldorf Institute, Inc (GLWI) is committed to creating a welcoming environment for all students, faculty, administration, staff, board members, and others involved with GLWI.
 To that end, we actively seek to include, embrace, and celebrate people of diverse backgrounds at all levels of the program.